junxit/us-congress-bills-117/metadata.md

 - 2021-10-28 — Introduced in Senate
 - 2021-10-28 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2021-11-30 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+117-581.
+- 2021-12-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-115.
+- 2022-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-115.
+- 2022-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 383.